-Most of the data points from both MODIS and VIIRS collections accounted for actual fires and thermal anomalies, but there were also noisy records (e.g., false positives) that could affect the results.
-Thus, I removed the persistent thermal anomalies records and other unrelated fire points, such as those originating from landfills with spontaneous combustion and industrial furnaces.
-For the purpose, I wrote an algorithm that spotted extremely dense point clusters.
+Most of the fire data points from the FIRMS collections accounted for actual fires and thermal anomalies, but there were also noisy records (e.g., false positives) that could affect the results.
+Thus, I removed the persistent thermal anomalies records with little or no potential to produce wildfires, such as those originating from landfills with spontaneous combustion and industrial furnaces.
+I refer to the resulting outcome as "the noise-free versions of the fire points datasets" or simply "the noise-free versions" (Fig. S1 see Supplementary Information section and Fig. S1 for details).
+For consistency reasons, I reprojected the point data files to conform to the UTM/WGS84 datum.
+Last, I applied a mask comprising the DR land area to each dataset used in the study.